Last Updated on June 22, 2023 by Maryam Siddiqui

 Other options for getting around Portugal besides public transport

-There’s a possibility that you’d much instead prefer other modes of transport, and that’s completely okay.
+There’s a possibility that you’d much rather prefer other modes of transport, and that’s completely okay.
 Let’s guide you in that regard too.

 Transport apps and taxis in Portugal